 - Payer and coverage policies continue to pose barriers to access to immunotherapies for cancer.

 - Recognition and management of immune-related adverse events continue to create additional expense and resource requirements across the continuum of care.

 - Alternative payment models (APMs) focused on value-based reimbursement must include input and buy-in from the oncology community.

-- Conduct an Environmental Scan
+- Environmental Scan

 - Clinical and Policy Issues in Immuno-Oncology (IO)

 - Oncology Care Model (OCM) and Alternative Payment Models (APMs)